virtual-brain-twins/twin-distribution/README.md

 In order to connect to the newly created VM, you need to run the following command in /installation/local/VM:
 - vagrant ssh

+## Acknowledgments

+This project has received funding from the European Union’s Research and Innovation Program Horizon Europe under Grant Agreement No. 101137289 (Virtual Brain Twin Project).